Varunan: Theatrical

 Varunan released in theatres on 14 March 2025.

 Home media

-Varunan will begin streaming on Aha from 1 May 2025.
+Varunan began streaming on Aha from 1 May 2025.

 Reception

 A critic of Maalai Malar rated the film 2.5/5 and positively reviewed the film by praising the actor's performance, story plot and the cinematography.
 Dinamalar critic gave 2.25/5 stars and reviewed the film by praising the theme, the performance of the lead actor's - Dushyanth Jayaprakash, Radha Ravi, Charan Raj, and Maheshwari Chanakyan, while criticizing the repetition of scenes.

 Abhinav Subramanian of The Times of India gave 2/5 stars and wrote "Director Jaayavelmurugun’s Varunan - a tale of North Chennai water suppliers battling for territory plays like a greatest hits compilation of Kollywood’s most exhausted tropes.[...]
 In its better moments, Varunan hints at the film it could have been—a glimpse of clarity quickly muddied by convention."
 Akshay Kumar of Cinema Express gave 1.5/5 stars and wrote "Varunan begins on an alarming note about the commodification of water, only to settle into a routine territorial conflict story set in a slightly different milieu.
 Offering neither a valuable message on the water crisis nor an engaging gang rivalry, the film ultimately fails to quench our thirst for good storytelling."